Deserts of Iran; the Ecological & Living Conditions

 They are both some of the aridest and maybe the hottest areas of their kind in the world.
 A lot of people in the world think of Iran as a country covered by deserts, but this isn’t true.
 Only parts of Iran are as such.
 Here you will learn about this natural phenomenon in more detail.

-The desert Pits of Iran
+The Desert Pits of Iran

+Many who have read about the deserts of Iran have definitely come across Kavir-e-Lut name.
 Kavir-e-Lut is the largest pit inside the Iranian plateau and probably one of the largest ones in the world.
 Kavir-e-Lut is a pit formed by broken layers of the earth.

 The maximum annual rainfall is approximately 100 mm there.
 The average altitude of this desert is almost 600 m above sea level (ASL) and the lowest point near “khabis” is almost 300m ASL.
-In Kavir-e-Lut, large amount of sand is always moving southward forming sand hills and running sand masses.
+In Kavir-e-Lut, a large amount of sand is always moving southward forming sand hills and running sand masses.

-The Ecological Conditions of the Desert
+The Ecological Conditions of Iran Deserts

 A point far from altitudes can reach up to 60 degrees C during summer.
-The average temperature during January and May are 22 degrees C and 40 degrees C respectively.
+The average temperature during January and May is 22 degrees C and 40 degrees C respectively.
 In general, the ecological conditions of the deserts in Iran are so severe that they are not tolerable either in summer or winter.

-Living Situation in the Deserts
+Living Conditions in Deserts of Iran

 Making a Living in the Deserts